PayamAnari/react-fitness-app/README.md

 Contributions to the Fitness App are highly encouraged!
 If you'd like to contribute, please follow these steps:

+1. ### Fork the Repository:
-1-Fork the Repository: Fork this repository to your GitHub account.
+Fork this repository to your GitHub account.

-2-Create a New Branch: Create a new branch for your feature or bug fix.
+2. ### Create a New Branch:
+Create a new branch for your feature or bug fix.

+3. ### Make Changes:
-3-Make Changes: Implement your changes or additions.
+Implement your changes or additions.

+4. ### Commit and Push:
-4-Commit and Push: Commit your changes and push them to your forked repository.
+Commit your changes and push them to your forked repository.

-5-Submit a Pull Request: Create a pull request to the original repository, explaining your changes and their significance.
+5. ### Submit a Pull Request:
+Create a pull request to the original repository, explaining your changes and their significance.

 ---